+The TextureRenderable is the most appropriate object for implementing the per-pixel collision functionality.
+This is because TextureRenderable is the base class for all classes that render textures.
+Implementation in this base class means all subclasses can inherit the functionality with minimal additional changes.

 As the functionality increases, so will the complexity and size of the implementation source code.
 For readability and expandability, it is important to maintain moderate size source code files.
 An effective approach is to separate the source code of a given class into multiple files according to their functionality.